Transparency, Not Taxonomy

 << A field of Bulgarian roses—perhaps even those used in Spite EdT

-Chronotope would rather just tell the truth.
-In perfumery, a fragrant material is a means of translating experience into scent.
+A fragrant material is added to a perfume for a reason: because of how it smells.
 As such, its degree of perceived natural-ness matters far less than the qualities of its sensory effects: how it smells, what feelings it evokes, what it can (and more commonly, cannot) contribute to compositions, and what wearing experience it provides once it’s applied to skin, hair and clothing as part of a finished perfume formula.

 A partial organ of select materials, in various states of dilution, laid out during the development stage of a new Chronotope perfume formula >>